gramuah/pose-errors/README.md

                Year = {2016}
         }

-###REQUIREMENTS
+####REQUIREMENTS

-The diasnotic tool is developed and tested under Ubuntu 14.04.
+The diagnostic tool is developed and tested under Ubuntu 14.04.
 Matlab is required.

 ## HOW TO RUN: